 1) Mitigate risks:

-vendor management best practices are effective in mitigating supplier risks in terms of vendor operations, regulatory compliance, and unforeseen cost implications.
+Vendor management best practices are effective in mitigating supplier risks in terms of vendor operations, regulatory compliance, and unforeseen cost implications.
 The vendor management system helps track suppliers and identify the risks.
-An effective supplier management process flow enables speedy and accurate verification of supplier information, tracking of vendor performance, and gathering supplier financial data for getting a broader picture of the risk level.
+An effective supplier quality management process flow enables speedy and accurate verification of supplier information, tracking of vendor performance, and gathering supplier financial data for getting a broader picture of the risk level.

 2) Optimize performance: